Gary Gaines: Odessa Permian

 Gaines received his most recognition from his time at Permian High School in Odessa, Texas.
 He spent three years as an assistant coach under Head Coach John Wilkins from 1979 through the 1981 season.
 With Gaines on staff, Permian won the Texas 5A state championship in 1980.

-Following Wilkins' retirement after the 1985 season, Gaines returned to Permian as head coach, taking over a team that had reached the Class 5A state championship game in both 1984 (a 21-21 tie and co-championship with Beaumont French High School) and 1985 (a 37-0 loss to Houston Yates High School).
+Following Wilkins' retirement after the 1985 season, Gaines returned to Permian as head coach, taking over a team that had reached the Class 5A state championship game in both 1984 (a 21–21 tie and co-championship with Beaumont French High School) and 1985 (a 37–0 loss to Houston Yates High School).

 Gaines was one of the featured characters in H.G.
 Bissinger's 1990 book Friday Night Lights: A Town, a Team, and a Dream, which chronicled Permian's 1988 season and the football-crazed culture of West Texas.
-The following season, Gaines coached Permian to a perfect 16–0 season and the 1989 5A state championship.
+The following season, Gaines coached Permian to a perfect undefeated 16–0 season and the 1989 5A state championship.
 Gaines left Permian following the 1989 season, compiling a 46–7–1 record.